jaan16/jaan16/README.md

 - **LinkedIn**: [https://www.linkedin.com/in/janardhan-bv-28891b18b/]

 Feel free to explore my repositories to see my work and connect with me to start a project together!

----

-This template emphasizes your technical skills and readiness for collaboration, showcasing the fields you've worked in while making your profile welcoming and professional.